-Interns are classified as temporary employees and will receive hourly pay at approximately \$17.79/hour (about \$37,003.20 a year) for the 2023-2024 training year.
+Interns are classified as temporary employees and will receive hourly pay at approximately \$17.79/hour (about \$37,003.20 a year) for the 2024-2025 training year.
 Interns also receive a temporary differential pay which is set to expire in June 2024.
+Differential pay may be extended into the 2024-2025 training year however; this is not guaranteed at this time.
 In addition, interns receive full benefits, including health insurance (medical, dental, and vision) and paid sick and vacation time.
 Pending availability, interns can also receive free on-campus housing.